Superrehtard/old_diaspora_wiki/Run-Diasporas-Components.md

         QUEUE=* bundle exec rake resque:work

-This is also essential unless you turn on single_process_mode in config/application.yml which is absolutly unrecommended for production environments.
+This is also essential unless you turn on single_process_mode in config/application.yml which is absolutely unrecommended for production environments.
 Resque is used for time intensive jobs like sending mail, sending and receiving messages from other pods etc.
-You can monitor by starting `resque-web` and then visit http://server-ip:5678, but don't keep it running open since it's a debugging tool.
-By default it's also mounted in Diaspora and accessible for admins only.
 You can disable that by turning "mount_resque_web" to false in your application.yml.

-### Run resque scheduler

-UPDATE: This code was reverted:

-commit 6f7c9e9301087f8f84f2b20fbd081d26ac9b3269](https://github.com/diaspora/diaspora/commit/6f7c9e9301087f8f84f2b20fbd081d26ac9b3269)

-Author: danielgrippi <danielgrippi@gmail.com>

-Date:   Mon Nov 7 12:37:54 2011 -0800

-In order to properly retry failed jobs, for example if the receiving end is offline, you need to run another daemon with the following command:

-     bundle exec rake resque:scheduler